Trusted WordPress tutorials, when you need them most.

 The Legacy Widget Is Added to the Sidebar

-To learn more, see our step-by-step guide on how to add and use widgets in WordPress.
+To learn more, see our step-by-step guide on how to add and use widgets in WordPress and how to add WordPress widgets in accessibility mode.

 How to Add Widgets to Your Block Theme’s Sidebar in WordPress